ViscousTests/website/content/docs/understanding-the-world/solving-societal-problems.md

 about the policy in a more abstract sense may lead someone to approve it despite this personal impact.

+Based on my own emotions, I also think that people by and large care deeply about how their lives compare to those of others around them.
+A tax that greatly increases everyone's cost of living is much more bearable than one that targets just an individual person.
+It's much rarer for people to worry about their absolute standing than how they compare to others - the fact that the majority of people today live like the elites of a couple centuries ago is a great source of comfort and satisfaction generally speaking.

 This, like many solutions to big problems, does depend on an educated populace that is able to reason about the effects of certain policies.
 Ensuring this condition is itself a large scale societal problem that hopefully can be solved